osl1209/hello-world-1/README.md

 # hello-world
 My first repiository
 Hello world!
-I am getting familiar with github to show the world what it is capable of.
+I am getting familiar with github.
+Life is a game ..
+A game with no name..